 Certainly one thing a tagline should never be is incomprehensible.
 But a more common mistake is to use a tagline that’s a platitude.
-The folks at Y2 Marketing said it best: If your reaction to a tagline is “Well, I should hope so”, you have a platitude: a throwaway line that just takes up space.
-Martin Jelseme wrote about a moving company whose tagline is “the caring moving company”.
+A friend who’s a marketing consultant said it best: If your reaction to a tagline is “Well, I should hope so”, you have a platitude: a throwaway line that just takes up space.
+A local moving company has a tagline of “the caring moving company”.
 Isn’t your reaction to that line, “well, I should hope so!”?
 That’s a platitude.

 Effective taglines are difficult to craft.
-That’s why so many turned out by wordsmiths sound good but mean nothing.
+That’s why so many turned out by copywriters sound good but mean nothing.
 Here are some real-life examples we found on the web:

 - We provide free of charge estimates.